asawegelius/OnlineLearningPlatform/Documentation/SolutionDocument.md

 ##7.
 Failover and scalability

 The setup to handle failovers is use of a synchronized backup server.
 We will use a service called [DNS Made Easy](http://www.dnsmadeeasy.com/) to monitor the server.
-Then it is just to write a simple script that checks your database too and make the service check it to ensure that all is ok.
+Then it is just to write a simple script that checks your database too and make the service use the script to ensure that all is ok.
 It is a fairly straight forward solution.

 ![Failover setup](http://wegelius.se/bilder/FailoverSetup.png "Failover setup")